 Many of our providers accept Tricare, the insurance for military members and their families / dependents.
 We thank our military and their families for their service and are grateful for and humbled by the sacrifices they make on behalf of all civilians in our country.
-The Tricare contract is currently managed by Optum but will be transitioning to MHN later this year.
-We are preparing for the transfer so our providers who currently accept Tricare can provide continuity of care.
+The Tricare contract is currently managed by MHN as of January 2018.
+Please visit our Find a Therapist page to see who currently takes Tricare.

 Although it is not currently required to get a referral from a Primary Care Physician (PCP) for retired service members or the dependents of both retired or active duty service members, it is suggested.
 At the very least, we will need a PCP name for claims to be processed in a timely fashion, however, so please include it in your initial paperwork.